ANDRVV/zprof/README.md

 exe.root_module.addImport("zprof", zprof_dep.module("zprof"));
 ```

-Else can you you put `zprof.zig` in yours project path and import it.
+Else you can put `zprof.zig` in your project's path and import it.

+Zig version 0.15.1 or newer is required to compile Zprof

 ## 🚀 Quick Start